Consulting proposal templates

 What should I include in my proposal?

-In many ways, a winning proposal takes its cues from traditional business proposals.
+In many ways, a winning consulting proposal takes its cues from traditional business proposals.

-The difference is that, depending on the type of consultancy, your deliverable or final work product may be intangible beyond advice, recommendations, or building consensus.
+The difference is that, depending on the type of consultancy, your deliverable or final work product may be intangible.
+Such as advice, recommendations, or building consensus.
 Further, the needs that you serve may vary greatly from client to client.

-This makes the need for an effective consulting proposal even more important because your prospects need to understand how you can help them.
+This makes the importance of effective consulting templates even greater because your prospects need to understand how you can help them.